schartrand77/mkw2/README.md

 - Each model gets a shareable page; `/u/{slug}` lists a user's uploads and `/me` jumps to your own page.
 - Carts show weight, material choice (PLA/PETG), and estimated time/energy costs; Stripe's Payment Element keeps checkout on-site when configured.
 - Users receive a verification link by email and can resend it from the signup screen.

+Community comments & moderation
+- Model pages include a comment thread so print tips, slicer settings, or results stay with the file.
+- Comments accept emoji and regular Unicode text but block obvious exploit/security-test phrases automatically.
+- Site admins see a delete button next to every comment, allowing quick cleanup of spam or harmful posts from the model page.

 Backups & restore
 - In Admin > Backups create a snapshot of the database and uploads; files land under `/files/backups/<timestamp>/` on your storage share.